ICGC-TCGA-PanCancer/monitoring-bag/README.md

 ### Stage 8

 If you wish to use lvm functionality, you will need to whitelist certain devices.
 These can be overridden by passing in ansible variables in JSON or YAML format.
-An example follows that uses both ephemeral disks for a m1.xlarge instance with four ephemeral disks.
+An example follows that uses four ephemeral disks for a m1.xlarge instance with four ephemeral disks in total.

         {
         "lvm_device_whitelist" : "/dev/xvdc,/dev/xvdd,/dev/xvde,/dev/xvdf",